Arnolfini Portrait: Description

 The interior of the room has other signs of wealth; the brass chandelier is large and elaborate by contemporary standards, and would have been very expensive.
 It would probably have had a mechanism with pulley and chains above, to lower it for managing the candles (possibly omitted from the painting for lack of room).
 The convex mirror at the back, in a wooden frame with scenes of The Passion painted behind glass, is shown larger than such mirrors could actually be made at this date – another discreet departure from realism by van Eyck.
 There is also no sign of a fireplace (including in the mirror), nor anywhere obvious to put one.
-Even the oranges casually placed to the left are a sign of wealth; they were very expensive in Burgundy and may have been one of the items dealt in by Arnolfini.
+Even the oranges casually placed to the left are a sign of wealth; they were very expensive in Burgundy, and may have been one of the goods in which Arnolfini dealt.
 Further signs of luxury are the elaborate bed-hangings and the carvings on the chair and bench against the back wall (to the right, partly hidden by the bed), also the small Oriental carpet on the floor by the bed; many owners of such expensive objects placed them on tables, as they still do in the Netherlands.
 There existed a friendship between Giovanni Arnolfini and Philip the Good who sent his court painter Jan van Eyck to portray Arnolfini Double.
 The relation possibly began with a tapestry order including the images of Notre Dame Cathedral in return of a good payment.

 The view in the mirror shows two figures just inside the door that the couple are facing.
 The second figure, wearing red, is presumably the artist although, unlike Velázquez in Las Meninas, he does not seem to be painting.
 Scholars have made this assumption based on the appearance of figures wearing red head-dresses in some other van Eyck works (e.g., the Portrait of a Man (Self Portrait?) and the figure in the background of the Madonna with Chancellor Rolin).
 The dog is an early form of the breed now known as the Affenpinscher.

 The painting is signed, inscribed and dated on the wall above the mirror: "Johannes de eyck fuit hic 1434" ("Jan van Eyck was here 1434").
 The inscription looks as if it were painted in large letters on the wall, as was done with proverbs and other phrases at this period.
 Other surviving van Eyck signatures are painted in trompe-l'œil on the wooden frame of his paintings, so that they appear to have been carved in the wood.